-For many people and the companies they work for, working from home has become the new normal.
-People are more mobile and yet more connected than they ever have been, while the technology now exists to carry out just about any work task, anywhere.
+For some workers and indeed their employers, working from home is already a pretty normal state of affairs.
+People are more mobile and more connected than they ever have been, while the technology and tools now exist to carry out just about any work task, anywhere.

-Last year we carried out some research with our client Viking, Ireland’s leading office supplier, which found a sharp rise in the number of people working from home.
+Recently we carried out some research with our client Viking, Ireland’s leading office supplier, which found a sharp rise in the number of people working from home.
 If you’re one of those people and are used to the remote working vibe, you have a significant advantage these days.

 When you flick on the computer in the morning, your mind should be squarely in work mode.
 This is only possible if your surroundings are geared towards work – an office of your own (not just a corner of the living room); a desk and chair (not at the kitchen table); and a sense that this is your place of work.
 If your office doubles up as the laundry room or gym you may find it hard to get that sense, so fight hard to establish your own dedicated work space – easier for some than for others – and keep it that way.

 This is by far the most important aspect of working from home.
 You’re on your own, there are no rules and it’s up to you to get the job done.
 An ordered, established routine is your best bet.
 Start at a certain time.
-Get your to-do list down on paper.
+Get your to-do list down.
 Check your email.
-Make your calls.
-Make a coffee.
-Make it happen.
+Make your calls, make a coffee, make it happen.
 Work your way through the day systematically and methodically, and your routine will start to feel not just comfortable but constructive.
 Once you get in the groove, your productivity will grow and grow.

 Working from home is not the walk in the park that many people think.
 There are good days and bad; days when it can be difficult to find inspiration, especially when you’re surrounded by the same four walls from morning to night.
 If you’re struggling to come up with an idea or a creative solution, don’t be afraid to get away from your desk – go outside, stretch your legs, try a change of air – every now and then.